yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/oracle_entitlements_server_integration.md

 ### API Gateway

-You must have installed API Gateway version 7.8 or higher and have received a valid license from Axway.
+You must have installed API Gateway and have received a valid license from Axway.

-This integration is also valid for the API Gateway Appliance (physical or virtual) version 7.8 or higher.

 ### OES user